 Jason Benson Announces Completion of Tennessee Air National Guard Concrete Construction Project

-Dallas, Georgia based Skyren Concrete Construction builds containment walls for Ballistics Facility at Knoxville, Tennessee for McGhee Tyson Air National Guard Base
+Skyren Concrete Construction of Dallas, Georgia builds containment walls for Ballistics Facility at Knoxville, Tennessee McGhee Tyson Air National Guard Base

-Dallas, Georgia, USA, 2022-Apr-28 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced the company completed work for the Knoxville base of the Tennessee Air National Guard.
+Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced the company completed work for the Knoxville base of the Tennessee Air National Guard.

 “Helping the McGhee Tyson Air National Guard Base with their recent concrete construction needs was absolutely our pleasure,” said Benson.
 “The improvements at their shooting range and ballistics facility will provide a safe environment for members that carry out both federal and state missions serving their local community as well as their country.”